Skip to main content

 4 mentions Positive Neutral Negative

-• “I liked the game a lot and enjoyed playing the first game; good graphics, easy controls on a pad, and great replayability.”
+• “I liked the game a lot and enjoyed playing the first game; good graphics, easy controls on a pad, and replayability.”

 • “To finish up this review, Bubble Bobble 4 Friends is an adequate modern take on the classic arcade original, but the asking price is simply too high for a game that doesn't bring enough new and polished content to justify purchasing it.
-There's a general lack of care for updates and no signs of any online multiplayer, which would have easily given this game some much-needed replayability and helped it stand out from other flawed ports.”
+There is a general lack of care for updates and no signs of any online multiplayer, which would have easily given this game some much-needed replayability and helped it stand out from other flawed ports.”

 • “While this does give the game lots of replay value now, it's unfortunately barebones for me at least.”